-Return multiple values in Python with a tuple
+Return multiple values with a tuple

 All you need to do is list your values after the return statement, separated by commas.
 Here’s an example of how to return multiple values and how to assign them to multiple variables at once: